akevinbailey/Api-Tester/README.md

 **DESCRIPTION:**

 Api-Tester will take the total number of calls and divide them between the given number of threads.
 Each thread will execute its assigned number of calls in a sequential manner.
-There are four versions of Api-tester.
+There are five versions of Api-tester.
 Each version is written in a different language (C, Go, Java, Python, and Rust), but provide the same functionality.
 The only exception is the Java version does not support `-keepConnectOpen`, because the HttpClient class automatically reads the request body, and reuses or closes the connection.
 The usage is as follows: